 A Dog or cat is one way to keep squirrels off your property.
 I recently wrote about them in an article titled Scaring Squirrels.

 Fake owls and rubber snakes have sometimes been used to try to keep squirrels away, but are they effective?
 I discuss their use in this article.

 Offering squirrels something else to eat can be a great way to keep them away from your garden plants.
 Squirrels prefer nuts, grains and fruit to leafy vegetables.
 Cellulose, which the cell walls of green plants are made of, is difficult for squirrels to digest.
-If given a choice between the plants in your garden or a squirrel feeder full of peanuts, corn and sunflower seeds, the squirrels will very often choose the squirrel feeder.
+If given a choice between the plants in your garden or a Squirrel Diner Feeder full of peanuts, corn and sunflower seeds, the squirrels will very often choose the squirrel feeder.

 But there’s a catch; squirrels bury any extra food they find.
 It’s their way of preventing it from being eaten by competitors.
 If you provide the squirrels with something they’d love to eat, they may repay you by burying the excess in your garden.
 Not only do the make a nuisance of themselves by digging holes around your garden, but before long your tulip garden might become a sunflower, peanut and corn garden.